Whenever you start a program or open a file or folder on your computer, they open in what’s called a window (which is how Windows gets its name).

 Moving A Program Window.

-When a window is in the Restore Down position, you can move it around the screen.
-You can position the window anywhere you want it to be.
+In both Windows 10 & 11 when a program window is in the Restore Down position, you can move it around the screen.
+You can position the window anywhere you want it to be by dragging and dropping it.

 To move a window, put your pointer onto the top bar of the window.
 Then hold down the left mouse button.
 Move the mouse around the screen and the window will follow.